 Features and pricing

-Reader discount: PrivateVPN is currently offering our readers a 76% discount here, including five months free.
-You can get access for 17 months at $2.54 (GBP £1.87) per month.
+Reader discount: PrivateVPN is currently offering our readers an 83% discount here, including 12 months free.
+You can get access for 24 months at $1.89 making it one of the cheapest VPNs on the market.

 Alternatively, you can opt for shorter terms of three months at $4.50 (GBP £3.32) per month or one month at $7.12 (GBP £5.25) per month.
 A 30-day money-back guarantee is offered on all of these packages.
 If you don’t want to part with your payment details just yet, you can also try it for free for 24 hours; full details of the free trial can be found here.